Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 Newgrange - To think that a large group of organized people who lived 5,000 years ago constructed this immense burial monument and oriented its one & only entrance to align perfectly with a single day's sunrise, in the solar year, the main effect lasting only a few moments, is astounding.

-Yet what a moment it is ! ....the transition from the old year to the new, and a profound symbol of rebirth, brought about the cosmos, with amazing precision !
+Yet what a moment it is ! ....the start of a new year and a profound symbol of rebirth, brought about the cosmos, with amazing precision !

-The Neolithic people were identical to us moderns in every way.
-They were the first humans to collectively grow crops & raise animal herds, and the winter solstice must have provided assurance that winter will indeed end, and planting season will indeed come, no matter how bad the present winter is.
+The Neolithic people were genetically identical to us moderns in every way, but had no written language.
+They were the first humans to collectively grow crops & raise animal herds, and the winter solstice must have provided meaningful assurance that winter will indeed end, and planting season will indeed come, no matter how bad the present winter may be !

 Go to next page - Carlingford